dreadedsoftware/2018_ScalaDays_TyDD/target/scala-2.12/tut/_04_RuntimeDispatch/lesson.md

 type Identity[A] = A
 // defined type alias Identity
 ```
-*Yes, this exploits an unsoundness in the type system but, we can do anything we want as long as we are careful*
+*Yes, this exploits an unsoundness in the type system but, we can do anything we want as long as we are careful.*

+__Note: There is a safer way to encode the Identity we can explore later.__
 ```scala
 implicit def nonEmptyBinaryTree: Zip[Identity, Tuple2] = new Zip[Identity, Tuple2]{
   override def zip[A, B](a: Identity[A], b: Identity[B]): Identity[(A, B)] = (a, b)